lcls-users/lcls-users/docs/before/accounts.md

 ### Recent experiments (2023 - ...)

-It is anticipated that experiments carried in 2023 or after will be processed directly on S3DF.
+It is anticipated that experiments carried out in 2023 or after will be processed directly on S3DF.
 First, get in the system:
 ```
 ssh <username>@s3dflogin.slac.stanford.edu